Saman13/ansible-k8s/README.md

 ## Master node
+### API Server
+The API server is the central component of the cluster that exposes the Kubernetes API.
+End users and other cluster components interact with the cluster through the API server.
+Communication between the API server and other components in the cluster occurs over TLS to prevent unauthorized access to the cluster.
 ### etcd
 etcd is a secure storage that stores all configuration and state data for a cluster.
 This distributed key/value store ensures data consistency across the cluster, helping with recovery and managing its state.